 My eyes were teary and my heart beat with joy and emotion, when I read about the strong searchlights being focused on the Danish boats, but this time, at last, by friends.

 The little boats arrived at night in Swedish territory, and the loudspeakers announced “You are now in Swedish waters and we wish you welcome to Sweden.”
 All kinds of Swedes were ready at the landing with warm clothes, warm food and warm welcomes.

-them survived, thanks to regular visits by the Danish Red Cross at the camp and the ultimate rescue of the survivors by Count Folke Bernadotte and his ‘White Buses’.3 The Danish Red Cross also brought food and made sure that living conditions were bearable.
+them survived, thanks to regular visits by the Danish Red Cross at the camp and the ultimate rescue of the survivors by Count Folke Bernadotte and his ‘White Buses’.[1 The White Buses © USHMM] The Danish Red Cross also brought food and made sure that living conditions were bearable.

 In the spring of 1945 innumerable Scandinavian prisoners were saved from German concentration camps through Bernadotte’s intervention.
 He had personally negotiated their release with Heinrich Himmler

-while the Danish Aid Corps arranged for cars and buses to transport the prisoners.
-For an example, the white buses carried away, in one day only, 423 liberated prisoners.
+The Danish Aid Corps arranged for cars and buses to transport the prisoners, and as an example, the Folke Bernadotte’s white buses carried away, in one day only, 423 liberated prisoners.

 All of this, and more was the object for a big some research I undertook in the later half of the 1990s.
 I nbegan by reading the perfect book for such a beginning, “In Denmark It Couldn’t Happen” by Herbert Pundik, who had been one of the people whose family managed to esceap to Sweden after long periods of waiting for the right moment, the right boat and the right man to take the family across the Öresund.